 The creative mind of Entertainer Extraordinaire Michael Quintanilla is bursting with ideas, as are the brains of Director/Choreographer Francisco Saucedo Jr. and Executive Producers Nora López and David Elizondo.

 The show will be virtual again, and “Gridiron 2021: Back to Work?” is shaping up to be another tour de farce, folks!
 Start saving those nickles and dimes and make plans to join us this fall for Gridiron 2021.
-The premiere is set for 7 p.m., Nov.
-13. Platform and ticket information to be announced later.
+The premiere has been moved to 7 p.m., Nov.
+20. Platform and ticket information to be announced later.

 As always, it’s all for a good cause: scholarships for the next generation of truth-tellers, the journalists.

 Over the years, the Society of Professional Journalists – San Antonio chapter has awarded tens of thousands of dollars to scores of college students and our wonderful, long-suffering audiences have been the reason we’ve been able to do that.